zotonic/zotonic/doc/ref/notifications/notification/meta-acl_collab_groups_modify.rst

 acl_collab_groups_modify
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Modify the list of collaboration groups of an user.
-Called internally by the ACL modules when fetching the list of collaboration groups an user is member of.
+Modify the list of collaboration groups of a user.
+Called internally by the ACL modules when fetching the list of collaboration groups a user is member of.